Also known as: Neuropathy - metabolic

 Nerve damage can be caused by many different things.
 Metabolic neuropathy may be caused by:

 Diabetes is one of the most common causes of metabolic neuropathies.
-People who are at the highest risk of nerve damage (diabetic neuropathy) from diabetes include:
+People who are at the highest risk for nerve damage (diabetic neuropathy) from diabetes include those who have: